-When I landed in the Netherlands, a bit more than a year ago (seven years now, in 2011) I had already schemed and made plans to get ahead and get all the important things done as soon as I would land.
+When I landed in the Netherlands, a bit more than a year ago (eleven years now, in 2011) I had already schemed and made plans to get ahead and get all the important things done as soon as I would land.
 The main tasks where to get a BSN (it is your personal Social Number also know as Burgerservicenummer), a bank account, a house and of course a job.
 How hard could that be, right?

 Well, it's hard if you don't understand how these things are all linked together, so let's try and clear things up a bit one by one.